khedoros/khedgb/README.md

 ## Current state

-Most original GameBoy games are booting and running (all of the ones I test work nearly-perfectly).
-Color games have a small chance of working, but mostly come out quirkily corrupted.
+Most GameBoy and Color games are booting and running (all of the ones I test work nearly-perfectly).
 Saving and loading of games (not save states) is basically working, including with save files from other emulators (tested with BGB, for example).
 Timing issues cause some minor graphical issues in the games that I test (usually split-second flashes and such).
 Games that I don't test often are a little more "iffy" (and that applies doubly to color games, since I've only recently added any support).
 Some games may do things that I haven't tested, and crash for that reason (although when I find cases like that, I try to fix them by determining where the inaccuracy is in my emulator).

 ### CPU